Fredrick Brennan: Post-8chan

 In 2016, Brennan resigned his role as 8chan's site administrator.
 Wired magazine reported he left the position due to stress; others have attributed his departure to Brennan's growing disgust with the site and its contents.
 Brennan continued to work for Watkins but stopped working on and posting at 8chan, continuing instead to work on the 2channel project.
 Jim Watkins' son, Ron Watkins, took up the site administrator role following Brennan's resignation.
 In December 2018, Brennan stopped working for Watkins and cut ties with the Watkins family, alleging that Jim Watkins had shown up at his home and berated him for asking to take time off.

-Brennan has since become an outspoken critic of 8chan and of Watkins, and has actively battled to try to take the site offline.
+Brennan became an outspoken critic of 8chan and of Watkins, and actively battled to try to take the site offline.
 Following the March 2019 Christchurch mosque shootings, in which the shooter posted his manifesto and links to a livestream of the attack to 8chan, Brennan told The Wall Street Journal that he no longer wants to be involved in the imageboard world again, saying that "a lot of these sites cause more misery than anything else".
 Following the August 2019 El Paso shooting, in which the suspect allegedly posted a manifesto to 8chan before carrying out the attack, Brennan called for the site to be taken offline in an interview with The New York Times, saying: "It's not doing the world any good.
 It's a complete negative to everybody except the users that are there.
 And you know what?
 It's a negative to them, too.
 They just don't realize it."
 In an August 2019 appearance on the QAnon Anonymous podcast, Brennan said, "If they wanna bring 8chan back online, just be aware, I will do everything I can to keep it down because the world is better off without it."